steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. What is your concept of control?
 What are the physical motions a pilot could use?
 Which parts of their body.
 1. Choose your sensors - joystick components are the least interesting choice.
 Take inspiration from planes, vehicles, Sci-Fi movies..
 1. Rig up a prototype & TEST it with friends
 1. Program a microbit to send the output to the game via serial over USB.
-Use [this sample code](microbit/thunderstick-serial-demo.microbitJavascript) to start from.
-[Makecode link](https://makecode.microbit.org/S99508-25130-71089-08675)
+Use [these sample microbit code](microbit/) to start from
 1. Refine prototype to a looks-like/works-like unit & TEST it with friends
 1. Final CAD / Product manufacture